vladkinoman/just-my-notes/books/best-computer-science-books.md

 ---

+**[Discrete Mathematics and Its Applications](https://www.goodreads.com/book/show/1800803.Discrete_Mathematics_and_Its_Applications) by Kenneth H. Rosen (found this one on my GoogleDrive; amazing!)**

+---

+**[My System](https://www.goodreads.com/book/show/1430989.My_System) by Aron Nimzovitch, Philip Hereford  (My System describes a theory of chess; it also describes the character and genius of its author; It is a very readable book, for Nimzovich's methods sparkle with humor, pungent originality, and witty explanations; one of the most influential chess books ever written; controversy still rages as to whether Nimzovitch actually invented the ideas described here, but he was certainly the person who popularized them; And his writing style.
+If nothing else, it's memorable; amazing!)**

+---

 **[Game Programming Patterns](http://gameprogrammingpatterns.com/) by Bob Nystrom (free book; game programming patterns that make code cleaner, easier to understand, and faster; amazing!)**

 ---

 **[Designing Interfaces: Patterns for Effective Interaction Design](https://designinginterfaces.com/) by by Jenifer Tidwell (free book; the book is basically an encyclopedia of UI design patterns, or maybe "mini patterns"; amazing!)**

+---

+~~**[How Would You Move Mount Fuji?
+Microsoft's Cult of the Puzzle--How the World's Smartest Companies Select the Most Creative Thinkers](https://www.goodreads.com/book/show/205266.How_Would_You_Move_Mount_Fuji_Microsoft_s_Cult_of_the_Puzzle_How_the_World_s_Smartest_Companies_Select_the_Most_Creative_Thinkers) by William Poundstone (I don't like it like a book, but there are interesting problems, and some stories were good; amazing!)**~~

 ---